ionic-enterprise/tutorials/docs/native-solutions/identity-vault/vue/getting-started.md

 </CH.Code>

-Create an `initialize()` function from which we will perform all vault initialization.
+Create an `initializeVault()` function from which we will perform all vault initialization.
 At this time, the only thing we need to do is pass a configuration object to our vault.
 The meaning of the configuration properties will be explained later.